qt/qtqa/scripts/qmlbenchrunner/README.md

     Required client configuration:
     1) Verify that at least 1GB of free space exists on the client.

     NB!
-This script will wipe out /opt/qt on the client if there is insufficient space on the device.
+This script will wipe out /opt/qt on the device.
 Verify that this directory does not contain anything you want to keep.